 The center marquise-cut stone complemented by angular accent side-stones in this ring is an absolutely perfect example of art deco design.
 Even the fluid silhouette of the band adds to the aesthetic.
 Choose from a 14K rose gold or platinum setting to customize it.

 5. Antique Sapphire and Diamond Art Deco Target Ring

-This stunning diamond ring will take any gal’s breath away, and blue sapphires swirled around the stone accent its brilliance even more.
+This stunning diamond ring will take any gal’s breath away, and the brilliant blue sapphire center adds and even greater touch of sparkle!
 Art deco style is often characterized by the use of bold color and this ring nails it.

 6. Vintage Art Deco Diamond & Platinum Ring

-Straight out of the 1930s, this vintage antique ring is the real deal.
-The diamonds are spread across asymmetrical split shanks with several larger diamonds bisecting it.
-It’s all set in platinum with milgrain detail to round out that perfect art deco look.
+Straight out of the 1920s, this vintage antique ring is the real deal.
+The diamonds are spread across asymmetrical split shanks with a large marquis diamond bisecting it.
+It’s all set in 18k gold with milgrain detail to round out that perfect art deco look.
 This is seriously a one-of-a-kind ring.

 7. Antique Diamond and Emerald Halo Filigree Ring